Globik/kore-mediasoup/addon/emitter5/sample2/README.md

 2. app.js - an app based on Koa.js(framework), websocket.
 Just to test it via the browser.

 No package.json provided, sorry.

+21.06.2018.

+I must stop here.
+Janus WebRTC gateway changes his code every day.
+Leave it here for the future standalone project - a "CMS" for a website that restreams Videos from 5 - 6 IP-cameras to the internet public.
+Not to cloud.
+With node.js it is a simple and good start for prototyping a commecrcial project based on Janus with his own custom events and plugins, requests to the Database, design and buisness logic.
+In his turn those site can be translated into the other webframework written in C. For perfomance reasons...
+So far this is not my priority for the time being.